Group measure space construction, ergodicity and $W^\ast$-rigidity for stable random fields: Applications and Future Directions

-As we see, this work leads to a Pandora's box of open problems and conjectures.
-We hope to solve at least some of these in the years to come.
+We hope to solve the rest of the problems in the years to come.
 Of course, trying out important test cases and then slowly making educated guesses will be the ideal approach towards this goal.